isidorocotugno5P/projectone/README.md

 ### Wireframes Layout

-These sub-section depicts the basic layout used for the website (not all pages were designed using wireframe - some details may have been altered).
+This sub-section depicts the basic layout used for the website (not all pages were designed using wireframe - some details may have been altered).

 #### Homepage